 Let it freeze for a few hours, and once frozen, you can directly add it to your smoothie or transfer it to a freezer-safe bag!

-However, it’s best to cover the ice cube tray with saran wrap or even transfer the cubes to a freezer-safe airtight container to make sure they last longer and don’t get freezer burnt.
+However, it’s best to cover the ice cube tray with saran wrap or even transfer the cubes to a freezer-safe airtight container to make sure they last longer and don’t get freezer burn.

 If you have unopened Greek yogurt, you don’t have to worry about transferring it.
 Just place the container as-is in the freezer.